 - The rotating blades of a wind turbine can create a flickering shadow effect caused when rotating wind turbine blades periodically cast a shadow over neighbouring properties as they turn.
 Whilst this effect will be limited to certain lighting conditions and times of the day, to any residential property within the shadow zone this can be a potential detriment to amenity for occupiers. - An assessment of shadow flicker is included within the ES.
-The assessment identifies that there is potential for shadow flicker at 1 property to the southeast of the proposed turbine No 24 (Backhills Farm) that property being within 10 rotor diameters.
+The assessment identifies that there is potential for shadow flicker at 1 property to the west of the proposed turbines (Backhills Farm) that property being within 10 rotor diameters of the proposed Frandy Hill turbines.
+In addition the potential shadow flicker from the Burnfoot Hill extension was assessed.
 The assessment has been undertaken using recognised industry modelling and concludes that potential operational impacts of moderate significance may occur at this property. - Planning conditions are now commonly used to impose a requirement for shadow flicker mitigation.
 Such a condition would require an applicant to submit for agreement by the Council, a protocol for the assessment of any complaints of shadow flicker, including any remedial measures.
-The ES identifies that, in this case, such mitigation might be the automatic shutdown of turbines T25 and T26 at Frandy Hill and T24 at Burnfoot Hill during the periods when shadow flicker arises, or the introduction of screening measures at the affected property. - 184 With such mitigation delivered by a planning condition forming part of any planning approval, the ES asserts that any residual effects are likely to be of negligible significance. - A single property only would be subject to shadow flicker.
-Having regard to the likely limited duration of this effect occurring and the potential for mitigation through planning condition I am satisfied that any potential detriment to occupiers of Backhills Farm would not be overriding in this instance.
+The ES identifies that, in this case, such mitigation might be the automatic shutdown of turbines T25 and T26 at Frandy Hill and T 24 at Burnfoot Hill during the periods when shadow flicker arises, or the introduction of screening measures at the affected property. - 197 With such mitigation delivered by a planning condition forming part of any planning approval, the ES asserts that any residual effects are likely to be of negligible significance. - A single property only would be subject to shadow flicker.
+Having regard to the likely limited duration of this effect occurring and the potential for mitigation I am satisfied that any potential detriment to occupiers of Backhills Farm would not be overriding in this instance.

-Telecommunication and aviation
+Telecommunication & aviation